Mission Statement H.A.U.S.

 How should we address humanoid robots – as machines, tools, contraptions, or instruments?
-What kind of social role should they take over – what kind of relation would be appropriate and useful?
+They are agents.
+What kind of social role could a culture give them, what kind of social relations with those agents would be appropriate and useful for an individual?